devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 * To install the jfrog [REFER HERE](https://jfrog.com/open-source/#artifactory)
 ![preview](../images/jenkins104.png)

-* After downloading that you  need copy that to the machine where you  want to install artifactory:
+* After downloading that , need copy that to the machine where you  want to install artifactory:
  1. In your local machine , copy the jfrog-artifactory-oss-7.10.6.deb to the path documents => mobaxterm => home
  2. copy to the artifactory machine
     ```